-As mentioned earlier, Android currently has the largest global platform share, with a particular prominence in lower income areas and developing nations.
+As mentioned earlier, Android currently has the largest global platform share compared to the iOS market share, with a particular prominence in lower income areas and developing nations.
 Comparatively, iOS users typically have higher income, higher education levels, more engagement, and spend more per app.
-Of course, that doesn’t mean that those who have those same characteristics won’t own an Android device.
+Of course, that doesn’t mean that those who have those same characteristics won’t own an Android device and will only use iOS devices.
 Instead, this data is simply indicative of the general Android population.

 Men are slightly more likely to be iOS users than women.
 Android seems to be the most common platform among all age groups, but its edge over iOS was a bit smaller in the 65+ age bracket.

 While the age and gender differences of users between platforms probably aren’t significant enough to influence a platform decision for an app, income and location definitely shouldn’t be neglected.
 As you’ll see below, this can impact actions like in-app purchases and paid subscriptions, which plays a huge role for a business model that relies on such behavior!

 Does personality play a role?

 Believe it or not, we apparently choose our smartphones based on how introverted or extroverted we are!
 According to a study, Android users are less extroverted than iPhone users, and they are perceived to have greater levels of honesty and humility.

 Android users are also more likely to prefer saving their money and to say they tend to follow, while their iOS counterparts prefer spending their money and they’re more likely to say they tend to lead.

 However, I wouldn’t be too concerned about the personality differences when it comes to the platform choice for an app; every user is unique in a much more granular way than a study can show.
 As long as you focus on your app’s goal and your user’s intent, you’re good to go!